Kneeler-making – expert and amateur

 Centre your tracing with care.
 The stitcher is going to need to know exactly how many stitches between the border and the tips of the beak and tail.

-Those of you sufficiently sophisticated to have a light box will now be able to transfer the graph paper design to the canvas with a waterproof pen.
+Those of you sufficiently sophisticated to have a light box will now be able to transfer the graph paper design to the canvas with a laundry marker pen.

 Follow KISS best practice – Keep It Simple, Stupid.
 Stick to basic outlines.
 It is far easier to let the stitcher work out colour and details with wool rather than try to paint the design onto canvas with waterproof inks.
 This is a job for professionals – the rest of us make mistakes and find they cannot be washed off.